.jpg)

 12) What would you say to her if you could meet her now, with your completed book in hand?

 That is a deep question.
 The book was being prepared for release when she died.
-She knew that it was going to be released and I had previewed chapters and information for her management in April 2011.
+She knew that it was going to be released and I had previewed chapters and information for her attorney in April 2011.
 I actually bought a gift in 2010 which I hoped to present to her with the book.
-I contacted her manager a couple of weeks ago and told him that I will give the copy of the book to her husband, Bruce Sudano, after the book is released.
+I contacted her attorney a couple of weeks ago and told him that I will give the copy of the book to her husband, Bruce Sudano, after the book is released.
 What you would say to someone after you know they are dead will inevitably be different to what you would have said before you knew what would happen.

 13) How did you react to news of her death?
-Where were you / what were you doing when you first heard?
+Where were youwhat were you doing when you first heard?

 I was shocked.
 No words can describe my feelings at the time.
 I was in front of my laptop inviting guests for the book launch.
 A cover letter inviting Donna Summer was written early that day.
 I received the news at 4.40 pm from a friend but it didn’t really seem real.
-So then I called her manager’s office in New York at 5pm and it was confirmed.
+So then I called her attorney's office in New York at 5pm and it was confirmed.
 The 17th May 2012 will never been forgotten by her fans.
 She will always be missed.
 Our prayers go to her family.

 14) Who do you think this book will appeal to?
 What do you consider the most distinctive feature of the book?
 What message would you like to deliver with this book?

-The book will appeal to all Summer fans and it is especially aimed at readers who wish to know more about Donna Summer’s music, for anybody that loves popular music: it provides a musical time line for the American star’s work.
+The book will appeal to all Summer fans and it is especially aimed at readers who wish to know more about Donna Summer’s music, for anybody that loves popular music: it provides a musical timeline for the American star’s work.
 New fans will love it.
 Every chapters is distinctive I would say!
 It is all in the book.
 Enjoy your read.
 However, if readers are looking for cheap gossip then this book is not for them.
 This publication is about her music, her professional ups and downs and her many achievements.
 What made Donna Summer get to the top and stay there?
 Do you see her as just the ‘Queen Of Disco’ or did she have more to offer?
 I deliver all this to my readers.
 There are also some selections of great photographs taken over the course of her career.
 From studio shoots, candid shots to some captured at shows selected by me and even up close with Donna Summer and fans!

 15) Can we expect more books from you in the near future?